nanosonde/sip2rtsp/README.md

   `make run`

+4. Once the container has started, a new folder /config/baresip will be created.
+   It contains two subfolders:
+   * /config/baresip/default
+   * /config/bareip/custom

+  The container will always overwrite the default folder on container startup.
+If you want to change any settings, e.g. to create a SIP account in the `acccounts` file.
+You can copy the file from the default folder to the custom folder and edit it as required.
+  Upon next startup the new custom config file will be used.
+  This way you can customize baresip to your own needs.

+  Watch out for comments in the `config` file of baresip!
+Some things must not be changed to make the whole container logic work together!

 ~~Please note that the generated docker image uses a custom build of gstreamer and pulseaudio from this repository: https://github.com/nanosonde/pulsegst~~
-Recent versions (from 03/17/2023) of sip2rtsp use Debian Bookworm which already includes latest version of gstreamer and pulseaudio.

 ~~Building gstreamer and pulseaudio takes a long time.
 So building those is done in a separate dockerfile.~~

+**Recent versions (from 03/17/2023) of sip2rtsp use Debian Bookworm which already includes latest version of gstreamer and pulseaudio.**

 ## Configuration